Boone is also home to more than its fair share of bakeries, breweries, coffee shops, and an impressively diverse assortment of delightful restaurants.

 Opened in 2001, the Stick Boy Bread Company is a popular bakery and coffee bar that specializes in delicious, homemade pastries, bread, bagels, cookies, and more.

-Located across the street from Appalachian State University’s east campus, they do offer day-old bread for sale at a discounted rate.
+Located across rom Appalachian State University’s east campus, they offer day-old bread for sale at a discounted rate.
 But customers can be confident that anything else purchased from Stick Boy has been freshly made that day.

 We highly recommend the seasonal Pumpkin Chocolate Chip Scones and the Magic Cookies, which include caramel, marshmallows, chocolate chips, walnuts, and coconut.